 - Become familiar with the CRC website, the BizLink career system and the Job Fairs and Events pages.

 - Be prepared: Some companies (particularly public accounting firms who recruit for IT audit and forensics along with national and global companies in manufacturing, IT, energy and consumer products) recruit interns in early fall, so it is important to monitor BizLink (and BullsEye) as well as company websites for internship and job opportunities.
 Some résumé deadlines are as early as late August or early September.
 The BizLink career system also lists Employer Information Sessions.

 - Understand the recruitment process at the CRC using the BizLink career system

 - Review the career tools for international students

 - Review cover letter and job search correspondence resources.
 Any letter or email sent to a potential employer must be error-free, appropriately formatted and tailored to the company's needs and the desired employment opportunity.
 Check the CRC workshops for the Job Search Correspondence workshop.
 (Optional but recommended)

-- Attend on-campus job fairs, such as the Management Career Fair in early October and the UB Technical Career Fair in late September, and networking events within the community.
+- Attend on-campus job fairs, such as the Management Career Fair and UB STEM UP Fair in early October, and networking events within the community.
 However, do not rely solely on on-campus interviewing for full-time positions.
 Review the CRC's Job Fairs and Events page for more information.